psychemedia/pentrich-uprising/tellings/cartwrights_mill.md

 --

+TO DO - account of attack on Rawfold's Mill

 "Yeah, an' I read all that in the paper too.
 Yer never were there..."

 "And I was too...
 I were there, that night.
 At Rawfold's Mill.
 And I saw us men fell, too.
 And I were never engaged in any association in my life `cept that of General Ludd.
 Ever true to it.
 For three years and more."
 And he raised a toast to himself, and supped again.